Shuffle

 1. Phishing DApp

 Let's say you fully trust the 'ABC Finance' DApp.
 It has a solid team of developers behind it, and the smart contracts it is compromised of have been audited by two reputable third-party security firms.
 When you search for ABC Finance's website, imagine you accidentally click on a link that takes you to ABDfinance.com.
 This website looks identical to the ABC Finance website you're used to, but when you connect your wallet, you're unknowingly connecting to a malicious DApp.
-Any funds you send to the DApp, rather than earning you passive interest as you intended, are instead stolen by the 'phishing' DApp's creators.
+Any funds you send to the DApp, rather than being deposited into a smart contract that earns interest on your principele as you intended, are instead stolen by the 'phishing' DApp's creators.

 The best way to avoid getting caught by a phishing DApp is to double check the URL of the DApp's webpage to ensure it is correct.
 Another tip is to check that the lock icon (🔒 ) appears in your browser's address bar preceding the website's URL.